Solder

 Solder (/ˈsɒldə, ˈsəʊldə/; NA: /ˈsɒdər/) is a fusible metal alloy used to create a permanent bond between metal workpieces.
 Solder is melted in order to wet the parts of the joint, where it adheres to and connects the pieces after cooling.
 Metals or alloys suitable for use as solder should have a lower melting point than the pieces to be joined.
 The solder should also be resistant to oxidative and corrosive effects that would degrade the joint over time.
-Solder used in making electrical connections also needs to have favorable electrical characteristics.
+Solder used in making electrical connections also needs to have favorable electrical characteristics such as low electrical resistance (high conductivity) and durable joints.

 Soft solder typically has a melting point range of 90 to 450 C, and is commonly used in electronics, plumbing, and sheet metal work.
 Alloys that melt between 180 and 190 C are the most commonly used.
 Soldering performed using alloys with a melting point above 450 C is called "hard soldering", "silver soldering", or brazing.

 In specific proportions, some alloys are eutectic — that is, the alloy's melting point is the lowest possible for a mixture of those components, and coincides with the freezing point.
 Non-eutectic alloys can have markedly different solidus and liquidus temperatures, as they have distinct liquid and solid transitions.
 Non-eutectic mixtures often exist as a paste of solid particles in a melted matrix of the lower-melting phase as they approach high enough temperatures.
 In electrical work, if the joint is disturbed while in this "pasty" state before it fully solidifies, a poor electrical connection may result; use of eutectic solder reduces this problem.
 The pasty state of a non-eutectic solder can be exploited in plumbing, as it allows molding of the solder during cooling, e.g. for ensuring watertight joint of pipes, resulting in a so-called "wiped joint".